King Vidor: "Vidor Village" and First National Exhibitors, 1920–1925

-Vidor and Moore would begin a three-year romance on the set of The Sky Pilot that became "a Hollywood legend".
-The couple would resume their relationship after 40 years (in 1963), remaining close until Vidor's death in 1982.
+Vidor and Moore began a three-year romance on the set of The Sky Pilot that became "a Hollywood legend."
+In 1963, almost 40 years later, the couple resumed their relationship and remained close until Vidor's death in 1982.

 Love Never Dies (1921) is a "rural love story" with a spectacular disaster scene depicting a locomotive and box cars derailing and plunging into a river below.
 The dramatic presentation of rivers served as a standard motif in Vidor films.
 Impressed with this Vidor sequence, producer Thomas H. Ince helped to finance the picture.

 In 1922, Vidor produced and directed films that served as vehicles for his spouse, Florence Vidor, notable only for their "artificiality".
-These works conformed to the comedies of manners and romantic melodramas that were typical of his contemporary, Cecil B. DeMille at Famous Players-Lasky studios.
+These works conformed to the comedies of manners and romantic melodramas that were typical of his contemporary, Cecil B. DeMille at Famous Players–Lasky studios.
 Later, Vidor admitted to being overawed by DeMille's talents.
 Florence Vidor, in her later career, frequently starred in DeMille productions.

 Vidor's next picture, Conquering the Woman, was an unabashed imitation of DeMille's outstanding drama Male and Female (1919), starring Gloria Swanson.
 Vidor followed up with Woman, Wake Up and The Real Adventure (both 1922) and each depicting a female struggling successfully to assert herself in a male dominated world.
 As such, these may be considered as early examples of feminist-oriented cinema, but with entirely conventional endings.

 By the early 1920s, Florence Vidor had emerged as a major film star in her own right and wished to pursue her career independent of her spouse.
 The couple divorced in 1926, and shortly thereafter Florence married violinist Jascha Heifetz.
 Vidor would soon marry model and future film actress Eleanor Boardman.

 Vidor Village went bankrupt in 1922 and Vidor, now without a studio, offered his services to the top executives in the film industry.

 Metro and Peg o' My Heart (1922)

 Film producer Louis B. Mayer engaged Vidor to direct Broadway actress Laurette Taylor in a film version of her famous juvenile role as Peg O'Connell in Peg o' My Heart, written by her husband J. Hartley Manners.
-Despite viewing screen tests supplied by director D.W.
-Griffth, Vidor was anxious that the aging Taylor (born 1884) would not be convincing as her 18-year-old stage character on screen.
+Despite viewing screen tests supplied by director D. W. Griffth, Vidor was anxious that the aging Taylor (born 1884) would not be convincing as her 18-year-old stage character on screen.
 Biographer Marguerite Courtney describes their first encounter:

 The process of adapting the stage version to film was nevertheless fraught with difficulties, complicated by a romantic attachment between director and star.
 The final product proved cinematically "lifeless".

 Pleased with Peg o' My Heart box-office receipts, Mayer matched Vidor and Taylor again, resulting in a second feature film success, Happiness (1923) also written by Manners, with Taylor playing a charming Pollyanna-like character.
 The film would mark Vidor's final collaboration with the couple.

 Next, Vidor was entrusted to direct Mayer's top female star Clara Kimball Young in The Woman of Bronze, a 1923 melodrama that resembled the formulaic films he had created with Florence Vidor at Vidor Village.